microsoft/vscode-docs/docs/remote/containers.md

 Currently you can only connect to one container per VS Code window.
 However, you can spin up multiple containers and [attach to them](#attaching-to-running-containers) from different VS Code windows to work around this limitation.

 ### The Docker / Kubernetes extension does not work when I am connected to a container.
 I also cannot build container images or deploy from my container.
-How do I fix this?
+How can I fix this?

 You can resolve these issue by forwarding the Docker socket and installing the Docker CLI (and kubectl for Kubernetes)in the container.
 See the [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker), [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose), and [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) dev container definitions for details.